Penn-Lam/pytorch_convgru/README.md

-# Convolutional Gated Recurrent Unit (ConvGRU) in PyTorch
+# Convolutional Gated Recurrent Unit (ConvGRU) in Mindspore

 These modules implement an individual `ConvGRUCell` and the corresponding multi-cell `ConvGRU` wrapper in [PyTorch](https://pytorch.org).